iniznet/niDiplomacy/README.md

 Many to keep track of

-* the Diplomacy mod maintainers (Waihti, hessuu, fisheye, rubik, jrider, Mjollnir, Akmar Nibelung, Parsifal, Somebody)
+* the Diplomacy mod maintainers (Waihti, hessuu, fisheye, rubik, jrider, Mjollnir, Akmar Nibelung, Parsifal, Somebody, diegoami)
 * and other Taleworlds  forum users: Dj_FRedy, Jinnai, lazeras, Caba`dr, Glabrezu, Efe Karaca

 ## COMPILING

 1. Install a release from **https://github.com/diegoami/Diplado/releases/** as described above.
-2. Set up Python 2.7
+2. Set up Python 3.9
-* Edit `source/build_module_lav.bat` to point to the location of your Python 2
+* Edit `source/compile.bat` to point to the location of your Python 3 (Unless python 3 is your default python)
-* Execute `source/build_module_lav.bat`
+* Execute `source/compile.bat`
 * Copy the full content of the directory into the Mod's module directorzy

-## LEGACY

-A stabler (and more boring) mod, with fewer features, can be found [here](https://github.com/diegoami/diplomacy-plus-for-warband/).